 Melanie Gustafson is an Associate Professor in the Department of History.
-She is also an affiliated faculty member in the Women's and Gender Studies Program.
 Her teaching areas include United States history and American women’s history.

-Melanie Gustafson has presented talks on her work to both academic audiences and community groups.
-She is an Associate of Clio, Inc., a new media company, which produced the film documentary, Miss America.
+As an Associate of Clio, Inc., a new media company, she participated in the production of the film documentary, Miss America.
 For more information on the film go to http://www.pbs.org/wgbh/amex/missamerica/index.html and for more information about Clio go to http://www.cliohistory.org.
-Professor Gustafson spent the last decade serving on the Vermont Advisory Committee of the United States Civil Rights Commission and continues to be involved in local and national professional and community organizations.

 Professor Gustafson has served as President of the New England Historical Association and on the Vermont Advisory Committee of the United States Civil Rights Commission.
 She currently sits on the Editorial Board of the Journal of the Gilded Age and Progressive Era.